 We found that our approach worked extremely well on these problems, demonstrating the quantum computer's ability to do multiple label assignment and to label images.

 Using unsupervised machine learning approaches, one can automate the discovery of a very sparse way to represent objects.
 This technique can be used for incredibly efficient compression.

 The algorithm works by finding a concise representation of the objects being fed into the computer.
 The techniques involved are closely related to those in compressive sensing.
 As a test of the unsupervised feature learning algorithm, we discovered an extremely sparse representation of the ‘Frey faces’ data set, and demonstrated the ability to perform video compression on the quantum computer.

 Many things in the world are uncertain, and governed by the rules of probability.
-We have, in our heads, a model of how things will turn out in the future, and the better our model is, the better we are at predicting the future.
+We have in our heads a model of how things will turn out in the future, and the better our model is, the better we are at predicting the future.
 We can also build computer models to try and capture the statistics of reality.
 These tend to be very complicated, involving a huge number of variables.

 In order to check to see if a computer’s statistical model represents reality we need to be able to draw samples from it, and check that the statistics of our model match the statistics of real world data.
-Monte Carlo simulation, which relies on repeated random sampling to approximate the probability of certain outcomes, is an approach used in many industries such as finance, energy, manufacturing, engineering oil & gas and the environment.
+Monte Carlo simulation, which relies on repeated random sampling to approximate the probability of certain outcomes, is an approach used in many industries such as finance, energy, manufacturing, engineering oil and gas and the environment.
 For a complex model, with many different variables, this is a difficult task to do quickly.